russaa/jsonlint/README.md

 ### MOD: Location Information

-Parser returns position information for parsed JSON objects, i.e. the location within the input-string that is parsed.
+The parser returns position information for parsed JSON objects, i.e. the location for JSON properties and values within the input-string that is parsed.

+_Location information_ - i.e. the position, where a data-property is located
+within the String - may be useful, if you code a JSON editor and want to annotate data-properties; and then show/indicate which properties have annotations in your editor.
+Another example would be, if you want to define a data format that puts additional constraints on the JSON data.
+Then you could write a verifier which uses the _location information_ in case one of these additional restrictions was not satisfied in order to show, where exactly in the data the "misbehavior" occurred.

 Enable extraction of position information:
 ```javascript